pao-perez/ludycakeshop/README.md

 ﻿# ludyscakeshop-capstone
-REST API using ASP.NET Core, ADO.NET, and SQL Server for Ludy's Cake Shop as part of a Capstone project.
+REST API using ASP.NET Core, ADO.NET, and SQL Server built for Ludy's Cake Shop as part of a Capstone project.
+This has been subsequently improved upon for learning purposes.